rastapasta/pokemon-go-mitm/README.md

   openssl rsa -in .http-mitm-proxy/keys/ca.private.key -pubout > .http-mitm-proxy/keys/ca.public.key
   openssl req -x509 -new -nodes -key .http-mitm-proxy/keys/ca.private.key -days 1024 -out .http-mitm-proxy/certs/ca.pem -subj "/C=US/ST=Utah/L=Provo/O=PokemonCA/CN=example.com"
   ```

-* To let an iPhone trust the certificate, you might have to mail it to yourself instead of downloading it on-device

 ## How to code it?